our last post, we talked about how to cut the drama when your child triggers you. But

-2. Notice where the anger is in your body.
+Notice where the anger is in your body.
 Breathe into it.
 Hold yourself with compassion.
 This won't feel good.
-In fact, you might feel
+In fact, you might feel like you're going

-like you're going to hyperventilate, or even vomit.
-But every time you can breathe through that unbearable feeling without lashing out, you're emptying
+to hyperventilate, or even vomit.
+But every time you can breathe through that unbearable feeling without lashing out, you're emptying your emotional

-own reaction.
+your own reaction.
 Write in your journal.
 Vent to another parent, making sure you get to the deeper tears and fears beneath your anger.
-Explore your childhood
+Explore your

-As you unlock your own turmoil and breathe through your feelings -- without taking action -- you release the stuck place in yourself.
-Somehow, that you'll
+As you unlock your own turmoil and become able to notice your emotions and breathe them -- without taking action -- you release the stuck places in yourself.

 The paradox is that the child seems to be creating the problem, but when we work on our part of it, the problem always diminishes.
 Is that because once